 “Playing an active role in university life gives you an edge”

-“When I felt I had mastered the art of organization, I became a part-time member of the Enactus board.
-Enactus is a global non-profit organization dedicated to improving the quality of life and living standards of people in need through entrepreneurial action.
-The organization provides a platform for university students in 36 countries to work with businesses and academic leaders to develop projects that transform challenges and ideas into sustainable solutions.
+“When I felt I had mastered the art of organisation, I became a part-time member of the Enactus board.
+Enactus is a global non-profit organisation dedicated to improving the quality of life and living standards of people in need through entrepreneurial action.
+The organisation provides a platform for university students in 36 countries to work with businesses and academic leaders to develop projects that transform challenges and ideas into sustainable solutions.
 Together with others, I established a completely new board.
 That was an interesting challenge!”

 As a female student of Advanced Technology, Annelotte is in the minority.
 “The fact that few women choose to study exact sciences was an extra motivation for me, as I like to be different.
 I’ve always been interested in the exact sciences.
 I enjoy logical thinking.
 I’m fascinated by topics such as how the universe came into being and where we come from.
 You can search for the answers to those questions using mathematics and physics.
 Advanced Technology is a very broad-based programme in which you learn to use engineering and technology to develop multidisciplinary solutions to complex problems.
 It gives you so many career options.”